stjordanis/terra-docs-old/docs/validator-faq.md

 Any participant in the network can signal their intent to become a validator by creating a validator and registering its validator profile.
 To do so, the candidate broadcasts a `create-validator` transaction, in which they must submit the following information:

 * __Validator's PubKey__:  Validator operators can have different accounts for validating and holding liquid funds.
-The PubKey submitted must be associated with the private key sign _prevotes_ and _precommits_.
+The PubKey submitted must be associated with the private key with which the validator intends to sign _prevotes_ and _precommits_.

 * __Validator's Address__: `terravaloper-` address.
 This is the address used to identify your validator publicly.
 The private key associated with this address is used to bond, unbond, and claim rewards.